GoogleCloudPlatform/professional-services/examples/dbt-on-cloud-composer/README.md

     https://cloud.google.com/composer/docs/how-to/managing/environment-variables
 3. Cloud Source Repository (or any git provider)
     Store the code from dbt-project in this dedicated repository
+    The repository should contain dbt_project.yml file (Check the example code under [basic or optimized]/dbt-project] folder)
-    Note that the dedicated dbt-project repository is not this example code repo
+    Note that the dedicated dbt-project repository is not this example code repository (github repo)
 4. Cloud Build triggers
     Trigger build from the dbt project repository
     https://cloud.google.com/build/docs/automating-builds/create-manage-triggers